oceanmodeling/fabm-oxypom/ReadMe.md

 The code of these models is located in the directory `./src` (e.g., `./src/oxypom` and `./src/diamo`), and future code developed as part of this model should be here included.

-Together with `OxyPOM` and `DiaMO`, this repository includes the model `oxypom/light`: a second order correction for the calculation of photosynthetically active radiation depth profiles.
+Together with `OxyPOM` and `DiaMO`, this repository includes the model `oxypom/light`: a second-order correction for the calculation of photosynthetically active radiation depth profiles.

 ## Requirements